 Scroll down to see the FREE crochet pattern – Please support us by using the share buttons!

-This amigurumi owl crochet pattern is free to view online below.
-The full PDF download which includes in-depth, step by step, photographs and separate printer friendly version is available to purchase for only £1.20
+This amigurumi feathered owl crochet pattern is free to view online below.
+The PDF download which includes in-depth, step by step, high quality photographs and separate printer friendly version is available to purchase for only £1.20

 Paintbox Yarns Simply Chunky available at LoveCrochet.com.
 This is an affiliate link which helps us make some crochet patterns free to view.

 Soft and smooth 100% acrylic yarn available in a large variety of colours